-We own 3,500,000 common shares (which is approximately 44% of the equity interest as of December 31, 2019) of Melt and uses the equity method of accounting for this investment, as management has determined that we have the ability to exercise significant influence over the operating and financial decisions of Melt.
+We own 3,500,000 common shares (which is approximately 44% of the equity interest as of December 31, 2020) of Melt and uses the equity method of accounting for this investment, as management has determined that we have the ability to exercise significant influence over the operating and financial decisions of Melt.
 Under this method, we recognize earnings and losses of Melt in its consolidated financial statements and adjusts the carrying amount of its investment in Melt accordingly.
 Our share of earnings and losses are based on our ownership interest of Melt.
 Any intra-entity profits and losses are eliminated.
-We recorded equity in net loss of Melt of \$1,842,000 during the year ended December 31, 2019.
-As of December 31, 2019, the carrying value of our investment in Melt was \$3,968,000.
+We recorded equity in net loss of Melt of \$2,313,000 during the year ended December 31, 2020.
+As of December 31, 2020, our investment in Melt was \$2,506,000 of which \$1,655,000 was the carrying value of our investment in Melt and \$851,000 due from Melt for reimbursable expenses and amounts due under the Melt Master Service Agreement ("Melt MSA").